 Fowler Avenue Connection

-by MMK, almost 3 years ago
+by MMK, over 3 years ago

 I am most interested in a narrow connector that still allows for a shared use, off-street, bike/pedestrian path.
 Equally important to me is the preservation of all mature trees possible.